viamrobotics/docs/docs/registry/advanced/iterative-development.md

            grep -i pubkey /etc/ssh/sshd_config
            ```

-           If this value is set to `no`, change this value to `yes`
+           - If this value is set to `no`, change this value to `yes`.
-           If this value is prepended by `#` character, remove it so that the line reads exactly: `PubkeyAuthentication yes`
+           - If this value is prepended by `#` character, remove it so that the line reads exactly: `PubkeyAuthentication yes`.

-           If you needed to change this value in either way listed, restart the `sshd` service from your `ssh` session to your remove system.
+           If you needed to change this value in either way listed, restart the `sshd` service from your `ssh` session to your remote system.
-           For example, if your remote system is Linux, you would run the following:
+           For example, if your remote system is Linux, you would run the following on the remote system:

            ```sh { class="command-line"}
            sudo systemctl restart sshd